 The candidate should have experience and facility using Mac computers and the Microsoft Office platform (Word, Excel, PowerPoint, Outlook).
 Associates will also be required to learn and perform administrative functions on Submittable.

 The candidate must be detail-oriented, well-organized and methodical; demonstrate effective interpersonal communication skills; have strong technical writing skills; accurately synthesize information; be able to take direction; and, at the same time, demonstrate ability to self-organize schedules and juggle multiple work responsibilities.

 The candidate must be comfortable communicating through telephone, Zoom and email.

 The Foundation receives all grant applications online.
 Staff must have the ability to review detailed reports and information on computers.

 Potentially interested candidates should note, however, that Jerome employees (whether full time or part time) are ineligible to apply for direct or indirect Jerome grants.
 Any individual interested in applying for a Jerome Hill Artist Fellowship, a Film/Video/Digital Production grant, an organizational grant for a nonprofit where the applicant occupies a central staff position or role, or to any regranting program sponsored by Jerome in 2022 or 2023 should not apply for this Associate position.

 The Foundation will provide computer (desktop and/or laptop), business phone coverage and relevant software as needed.
-There is not, however, a dedicated office in New York City.
-The Associate will be expected to work from home: the Foundation will not lease, obtain or award additional compensation for additional work space.
+If based in the Twin Cities, the Associate will be provided a work area at the Foundation offices.
+Otherwise, the Associate will be expected to work from home: the Foundation will not lease, obtain or award additional compensation for additional work space.